SSN-688 Los Angeles-class Engineered Refueling Overhaul (ERO)

 - FY2008 - SSN 710 Augusta

-These submarines can still be used in strike missions, however, by firing Tomahawk land attack missiles through their torpedo tubes.
+These submarines could still be used in strike missions, however, by firing Tomahawk land attack missiles through their torpedo tubes.
+But all had been inactivated by 2019.

 In late 1999 the Clinton Administration decided to add $1.1 billion in funding to the shipbuilding plan in the period FY2002-FY2005 for submarine refuelings beyond those previously programmed.
 The money is to be used either for refuelings of 688-class submarines scheduled for early retirement, or conversion of Ohio-class Trident ballistic missile submarines into cruise missile submarines (SSGNs).
 A total of 7 older 688s would require refueling to avoid early retirement.
 Their refueling was not previously funded, and the $1.1 billion would be enough to refuel 4 of them.
 Alternately, the $1.1 billion would be enough to convert 2 older Trident SSBNs into SSGNs.